 Remote Health is a brand new freelancer health insurance product by Safetywing that launched on September 18, 2020.
 This article was updated on April 6, 2021.

 This health insurance is for businesses who want to offer health insurance for their staff, and solo self-employed people, entrepreneurs, freelance “gig economy” workers, and those who work from home and need coverage if their employer doesn’t offer it –has no exclusions for pandemics, meaning that it has medical coverage for COVID treatment.

-Are you looking for travel insurance instead?
+Are you looking for travel insurance with COVID coverage instead?
 If so, click here.

 Health Benefits for All